Kdecherf/shaarli-plugin-buffer/README.md

 When a link has been shared, update ids are saved and the form is replaced with a single line.

+Interaction with the Buffer API is done using an embedded copy of [bufferapp-php](https://github.com/thewebguy/bufferapp-php).

 ## Installation
 ### Via Git